Full-time Probationary Firefighter recruitment has closed.

 If the above information is not provided at the interview, you will be disqualified from the process.

-Conditional job offers will be made based on the number of jobs available.
 To be eligible to continue further in the process the following conditions must be met:

 - Police Vulnerable Sector Check (satisfactory to the City)